faridahasx/Binance-Fibonacci-Retracements/README.md

 ## Set up the telegram bot
 #### 1. Create a chatbot with @BotFather
-#### 2.Open terminal and run:
+#### 2. Open terminal and run:
     telegram-send configure

-Token telegram-send will ask for the token you got from the botfather and then give you a password that you need to message to your new bot on Telegram.
+Telegram-send will ask for the token you got from the botfather and then give you a password that you need to message to your new bot on Telegram.

 Send the token you got from the botfather and telegram-send will reply with a 5-digit password you need to send to your new bot.